Skip to main content

 Do you want to qualify for Public Service Loan Forgiveness (PSLF)?

-Other federal student loans such as Federal Family Education Loan (FFEL) Program or the Federal Perkins Loan (Perkins Loan) Program may become eligible if you consolidate them into a Direct Consolidation Loan.
+Other federal student loans that are ineligible for the PSLF Program ˗ such as Federal Family Education Loan (FFEL) Program loans, Federal Perkins Loans (Perkins Loan), and Parent PLUS loans ˗ may become eligible if you consolidate them into a Direct Consolidation Loan.

 Do you want access to different repayment options?

 A Direct Consolidation Loan could make you eligible for several repayment plans that may not be currently available to you.
-If you have federal loans through the Federal Family Educational Loan (FFEL) program or the Perkins loan program, you may be able to consolidate those loans to qualify for several repayment programs.
+If you have federal loans through the FFEL program, Parent PLUS loan program, or the Perkins loan program, you may be able to consolidate those loans to qualify for one or more income-driven repayment programs.
+However, consolidating federal Perkins loans may cause you to give up other benefits.
+Borrowers with Perkins loans can talk to their schools or servicers about consolidation.

 Do you want to get out of default?